pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/03-workspaces.md

 If you're a member of multiple [Organizations](/organizations), you can stay logged in, and switch between Workspaces to work on different projects.

-Click your gravatar upper left to switch between Workspaces:
+To switch between workspaces, click your gravatar in the upper left to switch between Workspaces:

 ![Workspace switcher shows a personal and Agency workspace](../../../../images/dashboard/new-dashboard/workspaces-selector.png)